HemanthSabbella/pointSpectra/README.md

 </td></tr> </table>

-> pointSpectra is developed in [NeuRonICS lab](https://labs.dese.iisc.ac.in/neuronics/), DESE, IISC.
+> pointSpectra is developed in [NeuRonICS lab](https://labs.dese.iisc.ac.in/neuronics/), DESE, IISc.
 For any clarification and details about replication please contact the author at hemanthrs@iisc.ac.in